Deciding to Wait? You’re Not Alone.

 But let me encourage you that you are NOT alone.
 I believe that there are actually many teens and young adults who are making the decision to wait until they are married to have sex.
 If this is a choice you are making, I simply want to provide you with a little support to stay the course.

-I am aware that many others of you may be thinking, “Great another out-of-touch blog that is going to tell me to wait to have sex until I’m married.
+I am aware that others of you may be thinking, “Great another out-of-touch blog that is going to tell me to wait to have sex until I’m married.
 Anyone who would even suggest that is old-fashioned and backwards.
-I mean, if everyone is having sex (and everyone is), it must be just fine and totally worth it.
+I mean, if everyone is having sex, it must be just fine and totally worth it.
 It’s only ‘really religious’ kids who feel guilty about having sex that would actually wait.”

 If that’s what you are thinking, you are free to stop reading because below I am going to give 10 reasons why it might actually be worth it to wait.
 Not passing judgement on anyone, just thinking it through.
 If you are a bit curious what reasons I might have come up with, keep reading.